-I should be the first to tell you that the show was never great.
-These were not Olympic backflips and handsprings; we were somersault-and-YMCA kind of kids.
-We’d run and flip and run and flip until the audience got bored and decided to show us they could actually do better.
-They could do headstands.
+I should be the first to admit that the show was never great.
+These were not Olympic backflips and handsprings; we were the somersault-and-YMCA kind of kids.
+We’d run and flip and run and flip until the audience got bored and decided to show us they could actually do better—and they could do headstands.
 The thing is, I’ve never been able to do a headstand.
 My legs are too long and my patience too thin.
 “Just try it!” the neighborhood kids would say.
 “You can do it!” they insisted.

 He raises the poor from the dust

-and lifts the needy from the garbage pile.
+and lifts the needy from the trash heap.

 He seats them with noblemen

 Maybe it’s the blood rushing to my head, but I’m seeing in a fresh light all the ways the Lord cares for the poor.
-He lifts them “from the dust” and “garbage pile.”
-He gives them “a throne of honor” with the noblemen.
+He lifts them “from the dust” and gives them “a throne of honor” with noblemen.
 Do you see what I’m seeing?
 Not once do these verses mention money.
-True wealth has nothing to do with our bank accounts; it has to do with the riches of the Kingdom that are ours in Christ.
+True wealth has nothing to do with our bank accounts; it has to do with the riches of the kingdom that are ours in Christ.

-When we think loving the poor is too complicated—if we get bogged down in the logistics, wondering who and how and what when it comes to our time and resources—we can go to God’s Word for a reminder on how to see things gospel-side up.
-In his first letter to Timothy, Paul writes:
+When we think loving the poor is too complicated—if we get bogged down in the logistics, wondering who and how and what, when it comes to our time and resources—we can go to God’s Word for clarity.
+In his first letter to Timothy, Paul gives us a reminder on how to see things gospel-side up: